mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 }
 ```

+## Working with objects

+SDK represents free form objects (object of any shape) as golang `ìnterface{}` type in models and parameters.
+This type allows you to use following types as input arguments:
+- Basic types (integer, boolean)
+- Your own structures
+- map[string]interface{} for free form objects

+We always recomend to refer to the documentation when working with free form objects.

+NOTE: SDK free form objects are used only in situations where models need to handle multiple conflicting values.
+For example some of the existing search APIs allow supplying booleans or objects.

 ## Working with Pointers

 The Atlas Go SDK utilizes SDK pointers to denote optional values in the Go programming language: